alangunning/doc-ai-analysis-starter/docs/content/interactive-shell.md

 Variables not present in the allow list are omitted from completion results so accidental disclosure of secrets is avoided.

+The same allow list is applied when executing shell escapes.
+Commands launched with ``!`` receive only the whitelisted variables in their environment.
+Add names to :envvar:`DOC_AI_SAFE_ENV_VARS` or use ``doc-ai config safe-env add`` to expose more variables.
+When overriding the allow list, remember to include ``PATH`` if commands rely on it for resolution.

 ## Built-in commands

 The interactive prompt includes a minimal set of shell-like commands.